Emma joined chambers as a third six pupil, becoming a Member of Chambers on 4 November 2019.

 Emma has experience of dealing with vulnerable youth defendants and witnesses in the course of her Youth Court and Crown Court practice and is regularly instructed to represent clients who are dealing with mental health disorders and complex needs.

-In support of her dedication to youth work, Emma has recently been asked to join the Youth Practioners Association (YPA) as a committee member representing the junior criminal Bar.
-The YPA was formed in June of 2019 and aims to encourage and maintain the highest standards of advocacy and practice from the police station representatives, solicitors, barristers, member of the judiciary, and Youth Offending Teams.
+In support of her dedication to youth work, Emma was elected as the Vice President of the Youth Practitioners Association (YPA) in October 2020.
+The YPA was formed in June of 2019 and Emma was one of the original committee members driving forward the aims of the YPA to encourage and maintain the highest standards of advocacy and practice from the police station representatives, solicitors, barristers, member of the judiciary, and Youth Offending Teams.

 Emma represented a youth client, who, having been remanded to the Crown Court on unrelated matters faced a Detention and Training Order (DTO) being passed by way of a sentence in the Youth Court for lesser offences.
 The starting point for the court was that only a DTO would be available by way of sentence for the lesser offences given his circumstances of being remanded.
 After several weeks of engagement between those instructing and the Southwark Youth Offending Service (YOS) and following detailed submissions in court, the District Judge was persuaded to allow a Youth Rehabilitation Order (YRO) to be undertaken within the custodial environment as it was conceded that were it not for the Defendant's circumstances, the lesser offences would not have attracted a DTO.
 The District Judge observed in her sentencing remarks that this was the first case of its kind where such a course had been taken and that it would be looked on with interest regarding its success.
 Emma was instructed by Leah Connolly of Sonn Macmillan Walker.